Death of Shane Todd: FBI involvement

 The FBI offered assistance to authorities in Singapore to investigate Todd's death, but their help was initially refused.
-On the 28th of February 2013, the Singapore Police Force requested help from the FBI on two specific areas regarding the case, namely (a) an external hard drive that contains some files related to a possible cooperation between Huawei and IME, and (b) Todd's medical records when he consulted a psychiatrist in 2002.
-This occurred after the Todd family did not respond to earlier requests by the Singapore Police Force to share potential evidence.
+On 28 February 2013, Singapore Police requested help from the FBI on two specific areas regarding the case, namely (a) an external hard drive that contains some files related to a possible cooperation between Huawei and IME, and (b) Todd's medical records when he consulted a psychiatrist in 2002.
+This occurred after the Todd family did not respond to earlier requests by Singapore's police to share potential evidence.
 The Todds had found a hard disk in Shane's room and hired a private forensic investigator to investigate its contents.
 The investigator noted that the disk was accessed 3 days after Shane's death, opened a copy of a file related to his work, then deleted the copy.
-The Todds refused to hand it over to the Singapore Police directly and initially the FBI as well, stating: "It doesn't make sense for us to give information to the FBI until they're given full access to the investigation."
-In particular, the Todds claim that the Singapore Police prematurely concluded that Shane Todd's death was suicide.
+The Todds refused to hand it over to the Singapore's police directly and initially the FBI as well, stating: "It doesn't make sense for us to give information to the FBI until they're given full access to the investigation."
+In particular, the Todds claim that the Singapore's police prematurely concluded that Shane Todd's death was suicide.

-The Singapore Foreign Minister pledged that Singapore Police will share evidence with the FBI, but stopped short of agreeing to the Todds' request for the FBI to lead the investigation.
-After the Todds turned the hard disk over to the FBI, the FBI issued a report on May 9 supporting the Singapore police's claims that the hard disk was accessed by the police who were checking for evidence, and not some unknown third party.
+Singapore's Minister for Foreign Affairs, K. Shanmugam pledged that Singapore Police would share evidence with the FBI, but stopped short of agreeing to the Todds' request for the FBI to lead the investigation.
+After the Todds turned the hard disk over to the FBI, the FBI issued a report on May 9 supporting the Singapore's police's claims that the hard disk was accessed by the police who were checking for evidence, and not some unknown third party.
 The report explained that the file in question was a temporary file that had been automatically created and deleted by the Microsoft software when the police investigator was accessing the hard disk.
 It also emerged that the hard drive was in fact handed over to the Todds by the Singapore police in the presence of U.S. embassy staff, even though the Todds claimed to have found it themselves.